JOHN RETTIE was born

 was editor of Import Auto Parts and Accessories magazine from 1981 until 1984.
 In 1985 John started

-working for Ward's Communications (Detroit, MI) as their west coast bureau
+working for Ward's Communications (Detroit, MI) as west coast bureau

 chief.
 For three years he covered various aspects of the auto industry, from